Shreya-Shukla27/persona-rag/README.md

 Built as a project demonstrating: RAG pipelines · Local embeddings · Prompt-layered persona design · Honesty guardrails · Streamlit UI · Groq inference

-## License

-MIT - do whatever you'd like with it.